Samarth-Bulbule/github/README.md

 # github
-thia is my first respositry
+this is my first respositry
 author-samarth bulbule